pjbiggs/16SrRNA_taxonomy/README.md

 ### Intermediate taxonomic classifications

-Going back to our example of *Gemmata obscuriglobus*, it is a member of the Planctomycetes phylum, but with the full NCBI taxonomy, it is also a member of the PVC group (between the levels of kingdom and phylum), which therefore offsets all subsequent taxonomic assignments by one.
+Going back to our example of *Lactobacllus mellifer*, it is a member of the Firmicutes phylum, but with the full NCBI taxonomy, it is also a member of the Terrabacteria group (between the levels of kingdom and phylum), which therefore offsets all subsequent taxonomic assignments by one.
 In an automated way, this offset causes problems in subsequent analyses.

 ## Preparation of a custom 16S rRNA BLAST database